slacgismo/solar-data-tools/Parallelization/In-pipeline Parallelization/README.md

 ## Other files in this directory

-- **DAG.jam** If you wish to edit or import the directed acyclic graph, you can download the JAM file and import to your project accordingly with Figma.
+- **DAG.jam:** If you wish to edit or import the directed acyclic graph, you can download the JAM file and import to your project accordingly with Figma.
-- **img/DAG.png** A more accessible format of the graph is available as a PNG file.
+- **img/DAG.png:** A more accessible format of the graph is available as a PNG file.